sagemathinc/cocalc-compute-docker/src/anaconda/README.md

 # The Anaconda Image

-This is an Anaconda based Python environment, based on Miniforge, using [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) \(a self contained very faster rewrite of the conda package manager\).
+This is an Anaconda image, using [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) \(a drop in replacement for `conda)` for self contained very fast installs.

 Anaconda provides many Python packages that run together in one Python environment, including [PyTorch](https://pytorch.org/), [Tensorflow](https://www.tensorflow.org/), [SciPy](https://scipy.org/) and [SageMath](https://www.sagemath.org/).
-It is the easiest way to use a wide range of scientific Python tools.
+It is the easiest way to install a wide range of scientific tools into a single location.
+It also provides non\-Python software such as [Octave](https://octave.org/) and [Pari](https://pari.math.u-bordeaux.fr/).

-It is very easy to install any missing packages you may need.
+It is very easy to install any packages you may need.
+Open a "Linux Terminal", select your compute server and type:

 ```sh
 conda install packagename